Hea-Ream Lee

 Links

-Hea-Ream Lee, MFA, is a writer interested in science and the natural world and the ways they transect human experiences.
-She has a background in biology and received an MFA in creative nonfiction at the University of Arizona, where she edited fiction for Sonora Review.
-She currently teaches in the English department as a lecturer at the UA.
 Hea-Ream’s work has appeared in Shenandoah, Terrain.org, Popula, Hobart, and others, and she has received fellowships from Bread Loaf Environmental Writers’ Conference and the Wormfarm Institute.
-Her current project is a book about seed banks and longing.
+Her main project while working at the University of Arizona is a book about seed banks and longing.
 As a former Carson Scholar, Hea-Ream understands the value of an interdisciplinary space dedicated to teaching the art of science communication.
-She is thrilled to be returning to the program as a mentor to the next generation of Carson Scholars.

 CARSON SCHOLARS PROGRAM SPONSORED BY